-EUROPE: A DESTINATION FOR INCOME
+EUROPE: A DESTINATION FOR INCOME GUINNESS EUROPEAN EQUITY INCOME FUND

 This is a marketing communication.

-Please refer to the prospectus and KIID for the Fund before making any final investment decisions.
+Please refer to the prospectuses, KIIDs and KIDs for the Funds, which contain detailed information on their characteristics and objectives, before making any final investment decisions.
 POSITIVELY DIFFERENT

-THE EUROPEAN INCOME LANDSCAPE Risk & Performance The Guinness European Equity Income Fund is an equity fund.
+Risk & Performance The Guinness European Equity Income Fund and WS Guinness European Equity Income Fund are equity funds.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-Details on the risk factors are included in the Fund's documentation, available on our website (guinnessgi.com/literature).
-Shareholders should note that all or part of the fees and expenses will be charged to the capital of the Fund.
+Details on the risk factors are included in the Funds' documentation, available on our website (guinnessgi.com/literature).
+Shareholders should note that all or part of the fees and expenses will be charged to the capital of the Funds.
 This will have the effect of lowering the capital value of your investment.
-Lower risk Risk & reward Higher risk 🕨 1 2 3 4 5 6 7 Typically lower rew /ards Typically higher reward The risk and reward indicator shows where the Fund ranks in terms of its potential risk and return.
-The higher the rank the greater the potential reward but the greater the risk of losing money.
-The Fund has been classed as 6 because its volatility has been measured as above average to high.
-This is based on how investments have performed in the past and you should note that the Fund may perform differently in the future and its rank may change.
-The Fund is actively managed with the MSCI Europe ex UK Index used as a comparator benchmark only.

-The European Equity Income Fund is designed to provide investors with exposure to high quality dividend-paying companies in the Europe ex UK region.
+The Funds are actively managed with the MSCI Europe ex UK Index used as a comparator benchmark only.
+The Funds are designed to provide investors with exposure to high quality dividendpaying companies in the Europe ex UK region.
 Past performance does not predict future returns.

 INTRODUCTION The UK has historically been a popular market for dividend investing.
 Over the last 10 years to 2021, the MSCI UK Index dividend yield has averaged 4.2%, providing investors with a high level of dividend income.
 By contrast, the MSCI Europe ex UK region dividend yield has averaged 3.2%, with the difference explained by Europe ex UK's greater exposure to higher-return and higher-quality sectors and lower exposure to the commodity-based and regulated industries which the Guinness European Equity Income Fund tends to avoid (data from Bloomberg).
 Figure 1 underscores the point, showing Energy, Materials, Telecoms, Real Estate and Utilities accounting for 19.6% of total sector exposure (ex banks) in Europe ex UK vs. 31.4% for the UK, 26.1% for MSCI Asia Pacific ex Japan and 21.2% for MSCI USA.
-Figure 1: MSCI Regional Sector Weights % (July 2022)

-The MSCI Europe ex UK region contributes a significant portion of global dividends and one which has remained broadly constant for the last 10 years, averaging 19% of total global dividends paid since 2011 and 18.1% in 2021.
+Figure 1: MSCI Regional Sector Weights % (July 2022) Source: Bloomberg MSCI UK MSCI Europe ex UK MSCI Asia ex Japan MSCI USA % Highly Cyclical or Regulated ex Banks 13.4 19.6 26.1 21.2 The MSCI Europe ex UK region contributes a significant portion of global dividends and one which has remained broadly constant for the last 10 years, averaging 19% of total global dividends paid since 2011 and 18.1% in 2021.
 The slightly lower 2021 number is accounted for primarily by the lag in the restoration of (primarily bank) dividend payments by regulators following the coronavirus pandemic.
-MSCI UK MSCI Europe ex UK MSCI Asia ex Japan MSCI USA 13.4 19.6 26.1 21.2 Figure 2: MSCI Regional Income Contribution in 2021 (USD)